If you are new here, then welcome. I'm so glad you're here.

-I teach parents and educators how to keep up with their kids' online use.
+I teach parents how to keep up with your child's online use.

 And at first blush you might be thinking, "I'm in!"